 - Increased carbon emissions through elevated air heater outlet temperature, and

 - Formation of acid mist in the stack plume.

-The AbSensor – SO3 condensables probe from Breen Energy Solutions is an industry proven instrument for measuring the concentration of sulfuric acid vapor in utility flue gas streams.
-It is effective in measuring acid vapor levels from the SCR outlet to the scrubber inlet and, by combination with gas moisture level, the corresponding levels of SO3.
+The AbSensor – AbS/SO3 condensables probe from Breen Energy Solutions is an industry proven instrument for measuring the condensable species in utility flue gas streams.
+If AbS is present the probe will measure it since AbS has a higher dew point than SO3.
+In the absence of AbS SO3 will be measured.
+It is effective in measuring condensables & acid vapor levels from the SCR outlet to the scrubber inlet and, by combination with gas moisture level, the corresponding levels of SO3.